-What does being strong enough to live a life you love mean for YOU?
+What does it mean to be strong enough to live a life you love?

-Maybe it’s having the energy to keep up with your kids, or the strength to carry your own groceries.
+It’s different for everyone.
+Maybe it’s having the energy to keep up with your kids, or the strength to haul in the big bag of dog food.
 Maybe it means being able to load up the kayak and spend a day on the water.
-Perhaps it’s completing your first 5K, or your first marathon!
-Whatever your goals, I’d love to help you reach them.
+Maybe you’d like to run your first 5K, get your first unassisted pull-up, or simply learn to move better, with less pain.

 Certified Personal Trainer (NASM-CPT)

 Certified Distance-Running Coach (RRCA)

 I’m mom to five kids (plus two rescued mutts), with three kids still under our roof and two more already giving us grandchildren.
 A few years ago we moved from our hometown near Atlanta area to a smaller home in a little town on the coast of North Carolina.
 I’m an introvert who needs quiet time but loves people, and I have a serious addiction to good books and hot tea.
 I enjoy kayaking and stand-up paddleboarding, and I volunteer each summer with our town’s sea turtle protection program.